Agency LeadershipGlossary of Terms

 Administrative Services Division

-The Legal Services Division addresses all legal matters, interprets policies, advises management on issues having legal implications to the Department, provides investigative and functional support to the Board of Paroles and Pardons, and operates the Department's Administrative Hearings process and Internal Audits.
+The Legal Services and Policy Management Division addresses all legal matters, interprets policies, advises management on issues having legal implications to the Department, provides investigative and functional support to the Board of Paroles and Pardons, and operates the Department's Administrative Hearings process, Office of Accreditation and Office of Rehabilitative Services.
 The Division is managed by Deputy Director for Legal Services Robert W. Mitchell, Jr.